svkucheryavski/svelte-plots-basic/README.md

 * `tickLabels` — vector with values to be shown as labels beside each tick
 * `showGrid` — a logical parameter, which allows to show grid lines on the plot

-The components must be placed in a particular slot of the parent `Axes` component, so use:
+The components must be placed in a particular slot of the parent `Axes` component.